INF RegisterDlls Directive

 Note If you are building a universal or mobile driver package, this directive is not valid.
-See Using a Universal INF File.
+You can use the Reg2inf tool to convert existing INF RegisterDlls directives into INF AddReg directives in order to make a driver package universal.
+For more info, see Using a Universal INF File.

 A RegisterDlls directive references one or more INF sections used to specify files that are OLE controls and require self-registration.